In this section we will clarify several concepts that we will come across throughout our text.

 Because A happens before B, A must necessarily be the cause of B.

 It is tempting to conclude that if one event occurs right before another, the first event must have caused the second event.
 Let’s say your basketball team wins its first three games while you are out with an injury.
 The fourth game, you are back, and your team loses.
-You conclude that it is your fault.
+You conclude that it must be your fault.
 Of course, your presence could have something to do with it, but you cannot automatically conclude this.
-Other variables may have played a role: the game conditions, the referees, the opponent, your other teammates’ performance that day, the coach’s performance (even though the coach is always right :), or bad luck.
+Other variables may have played a role: the game conditions, the referees, the opponent, your other teammates’ performance that day, the coach’s performance, or bad luck.

 Similarly, in economics, people sometimes conclude that if one event follows another, the other must have caused the one.
 The period following World War II has seen a rising standard of living in industrialized countries around the world.
 This period has also been accompanied by much greater government involvement in these countries.
 Can we conclude that greater government involvement has caused higher standards of living?
 Some would say it has contributed, but others may say that despite increasing government involvement, standards of living have risen.
 It would be a fallacy to automatically conclude that more government involvement leads to higher standards of living because we must look at other variables, such as technology changes and political and socio-economic changes that contribute to economic growth.